HELOC vs. Home Equity Loan: Comparing Equity Options

 - Unable to reborrow on the loan while paying down the balance

-- Loan is not renewable or extendable (must be refinanced anew)
+- Non-renewable loan (must be refinanced anew)

 HELOC vs. home equity: Loan examples